ARE YOU READY TO TRAVEL LIGHT? CHECK IT HERE!

 Going on a cruise in the Mediterranean with only a 10-kilo trolley suitcase each was a dream!
 Packing our carry-ons with precisely what was needed for an 8-day cruise in the Mediterranean was way better than we could have imaged!
 The obvious advantages were:

-- Inside the cabin we only spent minutes unpacking – and had lots of room for our stuff in the closet and the drawers.
+- Inside the cabin we only spent minutes unpacking – and had lots of room for our stuff in the closet and drawers.
 Our small carry-ons fitted excellently under the bed.
 We had no suitcases or other bags annoying us on the cabin floor during the cruise.

-It was very fast to get through and out of Narita Airport when we arrived.
-Within three quarters of an hour we had both cleared customs, gone through immigration, exchanged our Japan Rail Pass vouchers for JR Passes, made reservations at the Narita JR East Travel Service Center for all planned train connections while in Japan and boarded the Narita Express to Tokyo!
+- Within 45 minutes we had both cleared customs, gone through immigration, exchanged our Japan Rail Pass vouchers for JR Passes, made reservations at the Narita JR East Travel Service Center for all planned train connections while in Japan and boarded the Narita Express to Tokyo!